How to Build a Sensitivity Analysis Table in Excel (With 2 Criteria)

 Things to Remember

-• Any changes in the inputs will result in changes in the final calculation of the outputs.
+• Any changes in the input data will result in changes in the final calculation of the output data.
 For example, if you change the interest rate, the monthly payment amounts will get modified too.
-Therefore, special care is a must so that we don’t change any input data by mistake.

-• Moreover, you can’t edit or delete a certain portion of the spilled output range.
+• You can’t edit or delete parts of the results table that Excel automatically fills in.
 You’ll get a warning message if you try to do so.
-This could also result in unnecessary complications.

 Related Articles